MilanObrenovic/spring-boot-dynamodb/README.md

 ## 1.1.
 Create DynamoDB and IAM User via Terraform

-Create an IAM user and DynamoDB through Terraform:
+Change the profile in [providers.tf](terraform/providers.tf) to the existing IAM user that you have on your AWS account, then initialize and apply changes of the Terraform files:

 ```shell
 cd ./terraform